arthurchieppe/game-scraper/README.md

 ### Models Directory
 Ensure the following files are available in the `models` directory:
 - **tfidf.pkl**: Serialized TF-IDF vectorizer object.
-- **documents_vector.pkl**: TF-IDF matrix of the scraped documents.
+- **documents_vector.pkl**: Serialized TF-IDF matrix of the scraped documents.

-If you have all these files inplace and correctly names, you are free to skip the remaining of this section.
+If you have all these files inplace and correctly named, you are free to skip to the **[usage](#usage)** section.
 If any of these files are missing, you will need to run the training script:

 ```
 python3 scripts/get_data_and_train.py
 ```

 This script has three main parts to it:
 1. **Scrape for all review links**: during this part the scraper will cycle through all the pages in https://gamerant.com/game-reviews/1 all the way to https://gamerant.com/game-reviews/75, which is the max number of pages in the website.
 This way, the scraper can make a collection of all the available game titles and review links in a relatively short period of time.
-The results will be a datafram, which will be saved as a csv file with the prefix review_links and the timestamp as a suffix.
+The results will be a dataframe, which will be saved as a csv file with the prefix `reviews_links` and the timestamp as a suffix.

 2. **Scrape through all the gathered links**: In this part, the scraper will visit each review link collected in the first step.
 It will extract the review content, including the title, link, and review text.
-The results will be compiled into a dataframe and saved as a CSV file named `reviews_content.csv` in the `data` directory, with the timestamp as the filename suffix.
+The results will be compiled into a dataframe and saved as a CSV file named `reviews_content` in the `data` directory, with the timestamp as the filename suffix.

-Currently, the scripts require manual changes to certain variables, such as the file paths for the data and model files.
-As such, it is important to remove the timestamp from the filename, as it is only there to prevent accidental overwrites.
-Since this file will be used for further processing and model training, it should be named appropriately.
-Future updates will include modular scripts that support environment variables for easier configuration.

 3. Training: In this step, the `TfidfTrainer` class from the provided code will be used to train a TF-IDF vectorizer on the review content.
 The process involves the following steps: